Skip to content

 For a POE HAT

-You still need a splitter to ensure you isolate the 5v connection between the Raspberry Pi and host PC to prevent backpower issues that can cause instability or damage to either the host PC or the Pi.
+You still need a splitter to ensure you isolate the 5v connection between the Raspberry Pi and host PC to prevent back power issues that can cause instability or damage to either the host PC or the Pi.
 Power/Data cable + USB power blocker would work.

 For a POE Splitter